Middle dot: Gascon

 Although it is considered to be a spelling error, a period is frequently used when a middle dot is unavailable: des.har, in.hèrn, which is the case for French keyboard layout.

-In modern editions of Old Occitan texts, the apostrophe and interpunct are used to denote certain elisions that were not originally marked.
-The apostrophe is used with proclitic forms and the interpunct is used with enclitic forms:
+In modern editions of Old Occitan texts, the apostrophe and middle dot are used to denote certain elisions that were not originally marked.
+The apostrophe is used with proclitic forms and the middle dot is used with enclitic forms: